 Spring Onion Pesto Orecchiette

-This quick, nutty, oniony and garlicky pesto pasta is the perfect seasonal dish and ensures no part of the spring onions goes to waste.
-The pesto freezes well and can be mixed with tender cooked potatoes for a delicious salad - so make a big batch!
+This quick, nutty, oniony and garlicky pesto pasta is the perfect seasonal dish and uses up all every bit of your spring onion.
+The pesto freezes well and can be mixed with tender cooked potatoes for a delicious salad - so make a big batch.

 Substitute:

-- No pine nuts?
-Use walnuts or sunflower seeds instead.
+• No pine nuts?
+Use walnuts or sunflower seeds.

-- No orecchiette?
-Use any pasta of your choice.
+• No orecchiette?
+Use any pasta you like.

 Prep time: 10 minutes